cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 This will create a folder in the current directory named `.cloudify`.
 (Cloudify will store the current context for the Cloudify CLI, but you shouldn't care about that for now.)

-# Step 2: Prepare the Bootstrap Configuration
+# Actionable: Prepare the Bootstrap Configuration

 Bootstrapping a Cloudify Manager uses [Manager Blueprints](reference-terminology.html#manager-blueprints).
 These are standard Cloudify blueprints that have been constructed to bring up a Manager on various providers.